Lifeline Free iPhone Start Here

 The End of ACP: The FCC states that the Affordable Connectivity Program (ACP) ended effective June 1, 2024, and is no longer the active path for new consumer enrollments.

-Lifeline is the only active, federally funded program in 2026 for qualifying households to receive discounted wireless service.
-It provides a monthly benefit of up to $9.25 toward qualifying service, or up to $34.25 on Tribal lands.
-Any free iPhone offer comes from a participating provider's device inventory, not from a separate federal giveaway.
+Lifeline remains active in 2026 as a federal phone or internet service benefit for qualifying households.
+It can provide a monthly discount toward eligible service, with an enhanced benefit available on qualifying Tribal lands.
+Any iPhone offer comes from a participating provider's device inventory or promotion, not from a separate federal iPhone giveaway.

 See how Lifeline works below